 Google is able to learn more about how the keywords you’re using relate to what you’re saying thanks to topic modeling.
 This helps them figure out which pages are most relevant to the user based on their search query, allowing the best results to rank higher, while pushing the low-quality results further away from users.

 IMPROVE YOUR ANSWER SCORE

-Though we’ll never know exactly how the Google algorithm works, we know it looks for what it calls “Answer Elements.”
+Though we may never know exactly how the Google algorithm works, we know it looks for what it calls “Answer Elements.”
 It scores yours, and all other content, based on those.
 If the best answer to the question is in a paragraph, that’s the paragraph that will make it to the answer box.
 If you can provide more detail than the paragraph, you’re providing Google with more answer elements, thus improving your answer score.

-Depending on the nature of the question and it’s natural answer, you’ll see answers that feature step-by-step directions, images, and tables of data.
+Depending on the nature of the question and its natural answer, you’ll see answers that feature step-by-step directions, images, and tables of data.
 Google considers all elements of an answer, so the more you have, the better.
 If you include data, statistics, or graphs at the end of your answer, you’re making improvements to your Google Answer Score.
 When you take the time to answer questions that supplement larger questions, you’re making even more improvements.

 Though it seems like it could be overwhelming to choose one of these tactics to focus on, the best way to get your site in the featured snippet is to work on all of them.
 Yes, you can do them one at a time, but it will slow down the speed of your overall progress.
 Create a plan of attack that starts small, focusing on the most popular unanswered questions your content can answer, and then work up from there.